Every pregnant mom and breastfeeding moms need to eat good foods that will nourish them.

 Although there are different reasons for defects in babies.

-Folate, a B vitamin found in certain foods, and folic acid (the synthetic form of folate) help reduce the risk of neural-tube defects.
+Folate, a B vitamin found in certain foods, and folic acid (the synthetic form of folate) help reduces the risk of neural-tube defects.

 Because birth defects of the brain and spine occur in the first few weeks of pregnancy, usually before a woman even knows she is pregnant.